 - DIFFICULTY OF THE CAPO FIFTH IN INTERMEDIATE AND THUMB POSITIONS

-The difficulty of getting the fingers perpendicular to the fingerboard and at the same time applying sufficient finger pressure is what makes this “capo” technique suddenly increasingly difficult (if not impossible) as we go up above the Neck Region into the higher (Intermediate and Thumb) fingerboard regions.
-Strong fingered cellists can overcome this problem thanks to their strength and may play the following passage from the Saint Saens concerto using “capo” (one-finger) fifths, but cellists with smaller hands may find alternative fingerings easier (see the same example refingered further down).
+For strong fingered cellists, the discomfort of capo fifths above the Neck Region can be overcome thanks to their finger strength and size.
+They will probably play the above passage as well as the following passage (also from the Saint Saens concerto first movement) using “capo” (one-finger) fifths, but cellists with smaller hands may find alternative fingerings easier (see the same example refingered further down).